 Benefit: Generally speaking, the fact that “diligence” is now addressed in its own rule helps to not only clarify the term itself, but also draws attention to the importance it needs to have in any lawyer’s practice.
 This, in turn, benefits any client the lawyer represents.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Diligence, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Diligence, Parker Taylor Law Group, Port Parker